-If you’re an online-only business or you don’t have a brick-and-mortar establishment, listing a physical address for your business could be extremely useful.
+If you’re an online-only business or you don’t have a brick-and-mortar establishment, listing a real physical address for your business could be extremely useful.

 While you might want to use a home address as a business address it doesn’t look professional and exposes your personal information to the public.

 That’s why a lot of thought should go into what kind of business address you’re going to have.
+Don’t worry, you can learn all the options you have for a business address below.

 The Biggest Problems a Business Address Fixes